M Akbar Ali

-M Akbar Ali is a Bangladesh Nationalist Party politician and the former Member of Parliament of Sirajganj-4.
+M Akbar Ali is a Bangladesh Nationalist Party politician and a former member of parliament for Sirajganj-4.

 Birth and early life

 M Akbar Ali was born in Sirajganj District.

 Career

 M Akbar Ali was elected to parliament from Sirajganj-4 as a Bangladesh Nationalist Party candidate in 1991 and 2001.
 He was defeated by taking part in the nine parliamentary election.